Armored Personnel Carrier M75.

 Top

-Armored Infantry Vehicle M75 and Armored Personnel Carrier M59 belonging to the US Army Armor and Cavalry Collection.
+Armored Personnel Carrier M75 and Armored Personnel Carrier M59 belonging to the US Army Armor and Cavalry Collection.

 An interesting comparison between the outgoing M75 and its replacement can be made here.
 Note the different side access hatch compared to the early machines, and the absence of shock absorbers on wheels two and four.